Audi A1 - Reliability and safety

 - 2Engines, performance and driveA smooth ride, with crisp handling and exceptional refinement make the Audi A1 a pleasure to drive

-- 4Interior, design and technologyExcellent design is backed up with superior Audi Virtual Cockpit tech, but the cabin plastics could be nicer
+- 4Interior, design and technologyExcellent design is backed up with superior tech, but the cabin plastics could be nicer

 - 5Practicality, comfort and boot spaceFive-door practicality and a roomy cabin make the A1 a very family-friendly option

-- 6Reliability and Safety - currently readingThe Audi A1 offers a comprehensive safety package, and we expect a strong performance on reliability too
+- 6Reliability and Safety - currently readingThe Audi A1 offers a comprehensive safety package, while reliability should be strong, too